sentora/sentora-core/etc/styles/zpanelx/README.md

     cancelCallback: (FUNCTION) A callbacck function to run when the Cancel button is clicked
     okCallback: (FUNCTION) A callbacck function to run when the Ok button is clicked

-## Some CSS ##
+## CSS ##
-This new theme utilizes the new Bootstrap 3 which is an amazing library.
-At the time we built this theme, BS3 was still under development and not 100% complete.
+This theme utilizes Bootstrap 3 which is an amazing CSS library.
+At the time the theme was built, BS3 was still under development and not 100% complete.

 For that reason you should **NOT** download and use the latest Bootstrap 3 as it will break some things and simply make some things not look correct.

 Now that is out of the way, please realize, you can use 99% of the Bootstrap 3 features in your own Module or theme.
 Below I outline some of the basic stuff we use.
-To really see everything that's available you need to download and compile the Bootstrap 3 documentation files from there Git repo [twitter.github.com/bootstrap/](twitter.github.com/bootstrap/)
+To really see everything that's available you need to download and compile the Bootstrap 3 documentation files from their [GitHub repo](https://github.com/twbs/bootstrap).

 ### Tables ###
 You can style tables really nicely by applying the `table` class to a table.